exercism/julia/concepts/docstrings/about.md

 # About

+A docstring is a piece of text that describes the functionality of the subsequent code.
+Docstrings allow for the automatic generation of documentation.
+They differ from comments in that they're part of the source tree and accessible to the program itself at runtime.[1]

 ~~~~exercism/note
 You are not required to write docstrings for your functions while solving exercises on the Julia track if you don't want to.
 ~~~~

 ## Syntax

-Any string right before any kind of Julia object, e.g. a function or type, will be interpreted as a docstring documenting the object.
+In Julia, any string right before any kind of Julia object, e.g. a function or type, will be interpreted as a docstring documenting the object.
 For example:

 ```julia